cambridge-cares/TheWorldAvatar/Agents/CEAAgent/README.md

 ### 2.5.
 PostGIS Set Up
 The agent is designed to use the stack PostGIS.
 Time series outputs on energy demands and photovoltaic potentials calculated by CEA will be stored in the stack PostGIS database, which is specified as ```cea.database``` in [CEAAgentConfig.properties].
 Please ensure the database specified by ```cea.database``` is set up in the stack PostGIS.

 ### 2.6.
-Ontop Endpoint for Building Geometry and Usage Query
+Ontop Endpoint for Building Geometry Query
-For building geometry and usage queries, the CEA agent defaults to the Ontop endpoint within the same stack.
+For building geometry, the CEA agent defaults to the Ontop endpoint within the same stack.
 Please make sure the building geometry data and its corresponding OBDA are uploaded to the same stack as this agent via [stack-data-uploader].
-Please make sure that the [OSMAgent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/OSMAgent) is spun up in the same stack and run, to get the building usage information of which this agent will query for.

 ### 2.7.
+Ontop Endpoint for Building Usage Query (Optional)
+The CEA agent will attempt to query for building usage information from the Ontop endpoint within the same stack.
+Please make sure that the [OSMAgent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/OSMAgent) is spun up in the same stack and ran, to get the building usage information of which this agent will query for.

+### 2.8.
+Terrain Data in PostGIS (Optional)
+The CEA agent will attempt to query for terrain data.
+Upload the terrain data as raster files via [stack-data-uploader].
+Please ensure that `terrain.database` and `terrain.table` in [CEAAgentConfig.properties] match the database and table where the terrain data is uploaded to.

-Agent for Historical Weather Data
+### 2.9.
+Agent for Historical Weather Data (Optional)
 The CEA agent will attempt to send request to [OpenMeteoAgent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/OpenMeteoAgent) for instantiation of historical weather data, which the CEA agent will attempt to query for to use as input to CEA.
 Please ensure that the OpenMeteoAgent is spun up in the same stack as this agent, by following the [OpenMeteoAgent README](../OpenMeteoAgent/README.md).
-Please ensure that `weather.label` in [CEAgentConfig.properties] is the same value as `route.label` in OpenMeteoAgent's [config.properties](https://github.com/cambridge-cares/TheWorldAvatar/blob/main/Agents/OpenMeteoAgent/openmeteo-agent/src/main/resources/config.properties).
+Please ensure that `weather.label` in [CEAAgentConfig.properties] is the same value as `route.label` in OpenMeteoAgent's [config.properties](https://github.com/cambridge-cares/TheWorldAvatar/blob/main/Agents/OpenMeteoAgent/openmeteo-agent/src/main/resources/config.properties).

-### 2.8.
+### 2.10.
 Build and Run
 In the same directory as this README, first build the Docker image by running
 ```
-docker-compose build
+docker compose build
 ```

 After the image is built, copy [cea-agent.json] from ```./stack-manager-input/``` and place it in [stack-manager config services] directory.
 Then, in the [stack-manager] directory, run